gauntlt/gauntlt-demo/examples/webgoat/vuln-42/README.md

 The gauntlt-demo folder should reside under /home/hacker/Desktop in order to call the python script correctly.

 NOTE: This test causes a TimeOut Error.
-There are two comments in attack.py to show how to shortcircuit the code.
+There is a comment in attack.py to show how to shortcircuit the code.
 (Search for 'SHORTCIRCUIT')

 This Gauntlt test was written by Alia Mancisidor and Martin Huang on 9 Dec 2015